 9. Refer to Your Forecasts Regularly

 Finally, with your data collection methods set, your existing data in place and your various forecasts created, you should refer to them regularly and use them to inform important business decisions.
-Although a forecast can never be 100 percent accurate, it can help you to build a picture of the future, which is important for revenue management, day-to-day budgeting, marketing, sales and many more functions.
+Although a forecast can never be 100 percent accurate, it can help you to build a picture of the future, which is important for hotel revenue management, day-to-day budgeting, marketing, sales and many more functions.

 Forecasting is an important part of any revenue management strategy, because it equips managers with the ability to cope with the uncertainty of the future.
 By following the tips above, you should be able to improve both your forecasting and your revenue management.